Table of Contents

 When talking about optimizing an SEO team structure and key performance indicators, there is a need to take time to effectively layout your content strategy.
 Every member of the team should be on the same page through an optimized workflow.

-Outranking can help you to plan your content, generate a content brief, or create a powerful outline to help organizations create quality content and manage the workflow of content creation smoothly.
+Outranking can help you to plan your content, generate a content brief, or create a powerful SEO outline to help organizations create quality content and manage the workflow of content creation smoothly.

 Equip your data analyst with the right tools to monitor KPIs and ensure they are improving and staying on track.